 It is like the city is desperately trying to clean up its act, to shake off the general apathy instilled during the years of Communist rule.
 Yet, it gets brought down as soon as it looks up, lacking a thoughtful caring hand.
 At the same time, it is this contrast between old and new, between many good intentions and their nightmarish realisation that make Sofia such a compelling place to visit and explore.

 Tick Off Your List Sofia’s Iconic Buildings and Places

-If you are in Sofia for a very limited period of time, make sure that you don’t miss the following main buildings and places of interest (listed here in a strictly alphabetical order):
+If you are in Sofia for a very limited period of time, make sure that you don’t miss the following main sights and places of interest (listed here in a strictly alphabetical order):

-- National Assembly (the main building where the parliamentary debates are held and the office building which in the past was known as Party House and served as the Seat of the Central Committee of the ruling Communist Party),
+- National Assembly (split in two – with a main building, where the parliamentary debates are held, and an office building, which in the past was known as Party House and served as the Seat of the Central Committee of the ruling Communist Party)

 - plus Boyana Church (if you venture outside of the city’s central perimeter).

 I mention several of these iconic places in detail further below, still it is nice to have them here together in one compact must-see list.
 Please, note that access to the interiors of some of the above sights may be restricted or closed to the general public (for example, the National Assembly).
 Still, they are quite striking and have their firm place in the history of Bulgaria and its capital.

 The centre of Sofia is easily walkable with the main sights grouped together and you can cover a lot of ground in one day.
 Just bring some comfortable shoes (with grip in winter) and water (especially on the hot summer days).